Frequently Asked Questions (FAQ)

 Every team is guaranteed a minimum of three games per tournament so we promise you won’t walk away without a experiencing a healthy does of game action!

 The competition level varies on a tournament-by-tournament, team-by-team, or even player-by-player basis.
 We suggest looking at some of the videos on the website to gain a better understanding of what the average level of competition looks like.

 Do I need to bring anything to the tournament in order to play?

 After you have paid the tournament registration fee, all you really need to bring is yourself and at least three teammates.
 That’s it!
 This sport’s accessibility is one of its greatest appeals – you don’t need very much at all to play.

 Having said that, while the tournament will have balls available many players opt to bring their own balls that they are comfortable with and have already broken in.
 Additionally, while the tournament will have some bats onsite that can potentially be borrowed for use during a tournament we recommend teams bring at least one legal (please see the official rule book) bat of their own just to be on the safe side.
+In addition, bats will be available for purchase at the tournament.
 Lastly, while by no means a requirement teams are encouraged to wear matching uniforms whenever possible.
 The tournaments will be filmed and team uniforms help add to the overall presentation.

 Who is behind MAW?

 MAW is run by a group of life long players who have competed in and promoted fast pitch Wiffleball tournaments since the late 1990’s.
 MAW members ran their first tournaments as early as 1997, hosted tournaments in Maryland from 1998 – 2001 with an average of 15 teams per tournament, and have also hosted local leagues.
 We have traveled all over from Georgia to New York to Texas to California to play the game.
 We have leaned on those experiences to try to make MAW the most enjoyable tournament experience possible.

 What if I do not have a team?